Vivian-Lopez/Vivian-Lopez/README.md

 <!-- - A full-stack project I'm currently working on is a wallpaper generator that uses GANs to create unique wallpapers. -->

 🎓 Imperial College London · Penultimate Year CS (Masters in AI & ML)
-💼 Current: 6-Month Hedge Fund Placement (Commodities Trading Desk) | Past: SWE Intern @ JP Morgan
-⚙️ Interested in performance, trading and building clean systems in C++ and Python
+💼 Current: 6-Month Placement on a Commodities Trading Desk | Past: SWE Intern @ JP Morgan (Data Platform Engineering) ⚙️ Interested in performance, trading and building clean systems in C++ and Python
 🔭 Currently working on C++ Custom Container Implemenations
 🌱 I’m also learning Rust!